StarNeit/Emercury/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a gitian build of LUX using a Debian VM or physical system.*
+*Setup instructions for a gitian build of EMRC using a Debian VM or physical system.*

-Gitian is the deterministic build process that is used to build the LUX Core executables.
+Gitian is the deterministic build process that is used to build the EMRC Core executables.
 It provides a way to be reasonably sure that the executables are really built from source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.